Enclosed Gardens will be closed from 4.00pm Tuesday 24 December. Last entry 3.30pm.

 What you'll find in the Italian Renaissance Garden

-• Romantic statues, classic architectural features, and a small amphitheatre, ideal for weddings
+• Romantic statues, classic architectural features, and a small amphitheatre, ideal for weddings.

-• Reflection of divine and cosmic order through geometric featured gardens
+• Reflection of divine and cosmic order through geometric featured gardens.

 • Arched trellises and raised terraces overlooking the gardens.